tedconf/symfony-doc-unofficial/reference/en/00-Which-symfony-Version.markdown

 they support backward compatibility with older symfony versions.

-Symfony 1.3 is the release you want to use if you need to upgrade a legacy project that uses an older symfony versions (1.0, 1.1, or 1.2).
-It has a backward compatibility layer and all the features that have been deprecated during the 1.3 development life cycle are still available.
+Symfony 1.3 is the release you want to use if you need to upgrade a legacy project that uses an older symfony version (1.0, 1.1, or 1.2).
+It has a backward compatibility layer and all the features that have been deprecated during the 1.3 development period are still available.
 It means that upgrading is easy, simple, and safe.

 But if you start a new project today, you should use symfony 1.4.
 This version has the same feature set as symfony 1.3 but all the deprecated features and